Product Spotlight: Custom Sweaters

-Creating custom sweaters at Henry A. Davidsen is very similar to creating our other garments in that you have a full range of aesthetic choices at your disposal, and the fit is spot-on.
+The experience of creating custom sweaters at Henry A. Davidsen is very similar to the experience of creating our other garments in that you have a full range of aesthetic choices at your disposal, and the fit is spot-on.

-The materials we use are either 100% merino wool, 100% cashmere, silk/cashmere, or pima cotton (for spring sweaters).
+The materials we use are either 100% merino wool, 100% cashmere, a silk/cashmere blend, or pima cotton (for spring sweaters).
 All are available in a wide range of colors.
 Like our custom polos, you can “tip” the cuffs or hem of a sweater in a contrasting color and select button stitch colors for added visual interest.
-You can even monogram your initials into the weave itself!
+You can even monogram your initials into the knitted weave itself!

-Importantly, any custom sweater cloth we offer is available in a range of gauges, which refers to the fineness of the ribbing.
+Additionally, any custom sweater cloth we offer is available in a range of gauges, which refers to the fineness of the ribbing and the overall weight of the finished garment.
 Higher gauges will have fine, thin ribs, and lower gauges will have thicker, wider ribs (think cable-knits and the like).
 We recommend high-gauge knits for dressier looks and low-gauge knits for more casual looks.

 Types of Sweaters Available

-While the color and material are obviously important, we need to know what style(s) of sweater to make.
+While the color and material are obviously important, you might be wondering, “What sweater styles can you make?”
 Thankfully, we have plenty to choose from (and this isn’t even a complete list!):